Monthly commentary discusses recent developments across both the Core and Diversified Bond Funds.

 1 All returns and fund details are a) based on Series F units; b) net of fees; c) annualized if period is greater than one year; d) as at February 28, 2019; e) 2010 annual returns are from 08/05/10 to 12/31/10.

 Ninepoint Partners LP is the investment manager to the Ninepoint Funds (collectively, the “Funds”).
 Commissions, trailing commissions, management fees, performance fees (if any), other charges and expenses all may be associated with mutual fund investments.
 Please read the prospectus carefully before investing.
 The indicated rate of return for series F units of the Fund for the period ended February 28, 2019 is based on the historical annual compounded total return including changes in unit value and reinvestment of all distributions and does not take into account sales, redemption, distribution or optional charges or income taxes payable by any unitholder that would have reduced returns.
-Mutual funds are not guaranteed, their values change frequently and past performance may not be repeated.
+Mutual funds and investment funds are not guaranteed, their values change frequently and past performance may not be repeated.
 The information contained herein does not constitute an offer or solicitation by anyone in the United States or in any other jurisdiction in which such an offer or solicitation is not authorized or to any person to whom it is unlawful to make such an offer or solicitation.
 Prospective investors who are not resident in Canada should contact their financial advisor to determine whether securities of the Fund may be lawfully sold in their jurisdiction.

 The opinions, estimates and projections (“information”) contained within this report are solely those of Ninepoint Partners LP and are subject to change without notice.
 Ninepoint Partners makes every effort to ensure that the information has been derived from sources believed to be reliable and accurate.
 However, Ninepoint Partners assumes no responsibility for any losses or damages, whether direct or indirect, which arise out of the use of this information.
 Ninepoint Partners is not under any obligation to update or keep current the information contained herein.
 The information should not be regarded by recipients as a substitute for the exercise of their own judgment.
 Please contact your own personal advisor on your particular circumstances.
 Views expressed regarding a particular company, security, industry or market sector should not be considered an indication of trading intent of any investment funds managed by Ninepoint Partners LP.
 Any reference to a particular company is for illustrative purposes only and should not to be considered as investment advice or a recommendation to buy or sell nor should it be considered as an indication of how the portfolio of any investment fund managed by Ninepoint Partners LP is or will be invested.
 Ninepoint Partners LP and/or its affiliates may collectively beneficially own/control 1% or more of any class of the equity securities of the issuers mentioned in this report.
 Ninepoint Partners LP and/or its affiliates may hold short position in any class of the equity securities of the issuers mentioned in this report.
 During the preceding 12 months, Ninepoint Partners LP and/or its affiliates may have received remuneration other than normal course investment advisory or trade execution services from the issuers mentioned in this report.